AlexJGood/swaggerton/README.md

 ## Generating client side Javascript from the swagger definition file

 Now here comes the exciting part.
-From the swagger definition file we are going to generate client side code that you could incorporate into your react type script project.
+From the swagger definition file we are going to generate client side code that you could incorporate into your React Typescript project.

 First step is to download the swagger definition file.
 Its located at this link on the Swagger UI and the link would be https://localhost:44370/swagger/v1/swagger.json.